justinkelly/primo-misspell/ReadMe.md

 ### Translations

 Currently we have misspelling files for English and Danish.
-If you can contributte to existing files or new language files it would be gretaly appreciated
+If you can contribute to existing files or new language files it would be gretaly appreciated

 ### Why